Crop Monitor for Early Warning

 Central & South Asia

-Figure 1.
-A season precipitation anomaly outlook and 3-month probabilistic precipitation forecasts.
 Left: A CHC Early Estimate, which compares recent precipitation totals to the historical CHIRPS average, for respective accumulation periods.
-This panel shows the percent of average precipitation for November 1st 2024 to January 25, 2025 using CHIRPS preliminary data for January 1st to 25th and a 1981/82-2023/24 average.
-Middle-left: Variations in regional Snow Water Equivalent (SWE) (mm) for a region surrounding Afghanistan.
+This panel shows the percent of average precipitation for October 1st, 2024, to February 25th, 2025, using CHIRPS preliminary data for February 1st to 25th and a 1981/82-2023/24 average.
+Middle-left: Rainfall difference from average for January 26thto February 25th, 2025, based on CHIRPS preliminary data for February 2025.
+Middle-right: Variations in regional Snow Water Equivalent (SWE) for a region surrounding Afghanistan.
 The dotted line indicates the average SWE from 2002-2024.
-Blue line shows the average SWE in 2024 (Oct.
+Blue line shows the SWE in 2024 (Oct.
 2023 - Sep.
-2024).
-Red line shows SWE in 2025.
-From NASA, using SWE estimates from the FLDAS Central Asia model.
-Middle-right: Probabilistic forecast for February 2025 to April 2025 precipitation tercile, based on January initial conditions.
-Right: Probabilistic forecast for May to July 2025 precipitation tercile.
-Probabilities are derived from forecasts from seven North American Multi-Model Ensemble (NMME) models (January initial conditions).
+2024) and the Red line shows SWE in 2025.
+SWE estimates are from the NASA FLDAS Central Asia model.
+Right: Probabilistic forecast for March 2025 to May 2025 precipitation tercile, based on February initial conditions.
+Probabilities are derived from forecasts from seven North American Multi-Model Ensemble (NMME) models.
 Colors indicate the forecast probability of each category, based on 124 ensemble members from 7 models and a 1991-2020 baseline.
 White indicates a high level of disagreement amongst forecasts.

 Source: UCSB Climate Hazards Center